Foreign nationals may need a biometric residence permit as proof of their UK immigration status.

 Why do I need a biometric residence permit?

-You will need a biometric residence permit to confirm your right to stay, study or work in the UK, as well as your right to any public services or benefits you may be entitled to.
+The biometric residence permit can be used to confirm your right to stay, study or work in the UK, as well as your right to any public services or benefits you may be entitled to.
 It can also be used as a form of identification, for example, if you wish to open a UK bank account.

 Your biometric residence permit will be checked by prospective employers, and for some immigration categories, it may have a National Insurance number (NINo) printed on the reverse.
 If so, there is then no need for you or your employer to make a separate application to the DWP to obtain a NINo.